spences10/scottspence.com/posts/2022/02/25/consolodate-chat-sources-for-use-in-obs/index.md

 I've just found out about this awesome tool from [Steve Seguin] on GitHub called [Social Stream].
-It's a browser extension that allows you to consolodate chat sources from different platforms like YouTube, Twitch, Facebook and the like.
+It's a browser extension that allows you to consolidate chat sources from different platforms like YouTube, Twitch, Facebook and the like.

 ## Who's this for then?